RaoulMa/pong/README.md

 ![](images/pong_not_preprocessed.gif)![](images/pong_preprocessed.gif)
 ### About
-Implementation of PPO, DQN, VPG agents in Tensorflow to solve Atari Pong and CartPole.
+Implementation of PPO, DQN, VPG agents in Tensorflow to solve Atari Pong.
-Some of the agents are also implemented in Tensorflow Eager and PyTorch.

 This repository serves the purpose of self-teaching.
 The implementations are not particularly clear, efficient, well tested or numerically stable.
 We advise